MataiMoorfield/MataiMoorfield/README.md

 - 🏎️ F1TENTH autonomous RC car racing
 - ✈️ Carbon fiber RC plane with a DIY combustion jet
 - 🐕 Open-source quadrupedal robot (for those who don't know, it's a robotic dog)
+- 🤖 Autonomous robot which uses SLAM to map an enviroment with accurate measurements